 Saturday, June 5, 2010

 Oh the joys of celebrating!
-If you have been following our blog or know me, you know my LOVE of making cakes ~ actually not just a love for cakes but a love of celebrating and cakes are simply a delicious way!
+If you have been following our blog or know me, you know my love of making cakes and a love of celebrating.
 I grew up third, in a family of eight children.
 Birthdays in our home while growing up, were the one day out of the year when you received the chance to be revered all day... with decadent, royal treatment.
 Everyone was expected to be sweeter than sweet and lavish you with love.
-My parents, regardless of how many kids were in our clan, were always more than accomadating for us to celebrate with parties...and I had plenty.
-Let's see, i had the oriental party complete with eating with chopsticks in kimonos, a punk rock theme with oodles of gaudy makeup and crazy clothes, a formal evening wear party ~ raiding our local combermere thrift store for dazzling dresses and of course high heels that were too big and all this before I turned 13!
+My parents, regardless of how many kids were in our clan, were always more than accomadating for us to celebrate with parties.
 This tradition of making someones big day shine continues to fuel my love of parties!
 Having two daughters gives be plenty of opportunity to indulge myself!

 When my Luna turned five we had a mermaid theme party.
 We celebrated at a friends lovely private beach in the pines and the kids enjoyed a magical afternoon of being mermaids in the water.